murielkarkada/Angular_day3_10-09-2020/README.md

 INTERPOLATION:Interpolation is one way of data binding that is used to transfer data from TS code to HTML template.
 It uses curly braces,inside which the property/expression is written.

 PROPERTY BINDING: Property Binding is also one-way data binding technique. we bind property of DOM element to a field which is a defined proprty in our component TS code

-ATTRIBUTE BINDING is required in those cases when HTML attribute has no corresponding DOM property HTML attribute value contains initial value whereas DOM property value contains current value
+ATTRIBUTE BINDING is required in those cases when HTML attribute has no corresponding DOM property HTML attribute value contains initial value whereas DOM property value contains current value.
+Interpolation & PB deal with binding component class properties to HTML element properties ,not attributes.
+ATTRIBUTE BINDING is used to bind to HTML elements attributes